aws/aws-cdk/packages/@aws-cdk/aws-eks/GUIDE.md

 });
 ```

-> **NOTE: You can only create 1 cluster per stack.** If you have a use-case for multiple clusters per stack, or would like to understand more about this limitation, see https://github.com/aws/aws-cdk/issues/10073.
+> **NOTE: Only 1 cluster per stack is supported.** If you have a use-case for multiple clusters per stack, or would like to understand more about this limitation, see https://github.com/aws/aws-cdk/issues/10073.

-There are various ways to customize to cluster.
-The first important concept to understand is **capacity**.
+Below you'll find a few important cluster configuration options.

 ### Capacity